paganotoni/todox/Readme.md

 The stack aims to be as simple as possible.
 It consists of:

 - Go is the main language.
-- Gomponents to build the HTML.
+- Gomponents to render our HTML on the server.
 - HTMX for the interactions with the user.
 - Tailwind CSS for styling (CDN).
 - SQLite as the database.